1987 Toyota 4Runner SR5 22RE 4x4 5 Speed - For Sale - Santa Cruz, CA

 3

 .
-It has a semi-persistent valve cover gasket oil leak as the rear half moon is not as high as the engine block.
+It has a persistent valve cover gasket oil leak as the rear half moon is not as high as the engine block.
 When I raise the half-moon with silicone the leak stops for a while.
-This makes it look like there is a rear main leak but I am not sure that there is one.
+This makes it look like there is a rear main leak but I am not sure there is one (hopefully not.)

 I drove it loaded down with my stuff from Sonora to Santa Cruz and the oil didn't get dirty.

-It can get dirty just sitting in the parked car though.
+It can get dirty though just being parked.

 A

-compression test was done roughly 3000 miles ago ago by a professional mechanic shop, documented results are: 140, 150, 140, 130I've never seen smoke come out of its exhaust pipe.
+compression test was done roughly 5000 miles ago ago by a professional mechanic, documented results were: 140, 150, 140, 130I've never seen smoke come out of its exhaust pipe.

 4.

-5. One of the linkage connections to the AC and heater is broken so I push it in place for the season manually.
-I'm pretty sure I know how to fix it but haven't been able to.
+5. The AC is not working due to the control/activation cable mechanism being broken, not the compressor being bad (as far as I know.)
+One of the linkage connections to the AC and heater is broken.
 The fan control and the air conditioning activation switch still work fine.
-The fan always only had two of the four speeds working, the higher two speeds, the most important ones fortunately.
-That lever/control still works fine.
-Also the separate control mechanism for using outside air, or recirculating the inside air, still works fine.
+The compressor I assume still works fine.
+It's lever/control still works fine.
+The fan always only had the higher two speeds working, the most important ones fortunately.
+I replaced the fan switch but it made no difference.
+Also the separate control mechanism for using outside air, or recirculating the inside air, still works fine but until it's fixed this has to be changed manually.

 What I have to adjust by hand, and haven't fixed yet (I tried) is (1) the adjustment to how much air goes to what part of the car (the defroster, upper body, or to the driver's legs) and (2) what intensity of cold air is sent out, or hot air, so in the summer I keep the later at on one extreme position and in winter in another extreme position which I set manually.
 (3) The air conditioner light switch goes on but the air conditioner does not activate.
 I think something can be jerry rigged here and I think the AC still works.

 6. This is not a good vehicle to drive in long stop-and-go traffic jams.
+This manual transmission will need to be replaced soon but is doing ok now as only a city driver.
+Tiger Motors put some special fluid in the transmission that has helped it.
+The transmission sounds particularly bad if on the highway.
 I have not found the transmission to need fluid topping off in multiple years now but in 2017, a while after it was installed, when I checked the fluid for maintenance, I found a bit of metal powder glittering in the transmission fluid.
-Since then I have not seen metal in the fluid for several years now.
+Since then I have not seen metal in the fluid for several years now and Tiger Motors didn't find any in it either.
 I always put Prolong Transmission Treatment in the fluid.
-Tiger Toyota several months ago also found no metal in the fluid.
-They put some fluid in the transmission that has helped it.
+Ebay sells these transmissions.

-7. The passenger front seat is gone (I don't have it) so I could put a dog comfortably in its place, or groceries in the front seat area instead of only the back.
+7. The passenger front seat is gone (I don't have it) so I could put a dog comfortably in its place, or groceries in the front seat area instead of only the back which was hard to reach even when the passenger seat was down.
 Passengers can still ride in the back seats which have head rests and seat belts.
 The seats in this 4Runner are not original, those were put in before I got the vehicle and are Toyota Corolla, Tercel or some other older Toyota seats which are available at salvage yards, thus another of the same seats can be found.
 I took the seat out because it was too difficult to reach over the passenger seat to use the rear seat.
 It is a two door which I think was the problem.

 9. Rear window windshield wiper and washer does not work, I've never tried fixing it.
 The mechanism is there though, it likely just doesn't get electricity to operate.